Sidney Jeffryes: Preparations

-In Antarctica
+Cape Denison

-Jeffryes arrived at the Cape Denison shore base in February 1913 as the base was enduring a near-nightmare situation.
-The expedition's leader and commander, Douglas Mawson, stumbled into the base, the sole survivor of a sled dog probe eastward along the previously unknown interior coastline of the Australian Antarctic Territory.
+Jeffryes arrived at the Cape Denison shore base in February 1913, just as the base was enduring a near-nightmare situation.
+The expedition leader and commander, Douglas Mawson, stumbled into the base, the sole survivor of a sled dog probe eastward along the previously unknown interior coastline of the Australian Antarctic Territory.
 As the new wireless operator, Jeffryes was able to start the relay of communications that would inform Australia of the expedition leader's survival.
 However, within days of Mawson's arrival, the Antarctic winter began.

-Mawson's expedition hut was located close to what was then the location of the South Magnetic Pole, and continued radio interference and static associated with polar conditions threatened the base's minimal ability to contact Macquarie Island.
-The expedition leader at first admired Jeffryes's assiduity with earphones and Morse-code key, but grew increasingly guarded in his praise.
+Mawson's expedition hut was located close to what was then the site of the South Magnetic Pole, and the continual radio interference and static associated with polar conditions threatened the base's minimal ability to contact Macquarie Island.
+The expedition leader at first admired Jeffryes' assiduousness with earphones and the Morse code key, but grew increasingly guarded in his praise.
 In Mawson's words, Jeffryes "applied himself to work with enthusiasm and perhaps an over-conscientious spirit."
-Climate conditions outside the hut made winter outdoor exercise impossible, leading to cabin fever.
-All the expeditioners would have been familiar with tales of Antarctic winter madness and particularly the problems of the Belgian Antarctic Expedition.
-Conditions at Cape Denison were clearly worse than those on the Belgica due to the Katabatic wind which because of the unique geography is at its upper extreme in the vicinity.
+Climatic conditions outside the hut made outdoor exercise in winter impossible, leading to cabin fever.
+All the expeditioners would have been familiar with tales of Antarctic winter madness and, particularly, the problems of the Belgian Antarctic Expedition.
+Conditions at Cape Denison were clearly worse than those on the Belgica, due to the katabatic winds which, because of the unique geography, are at their upper extreme in the vicinity.

-In July 1913, as Antarctica neared midwinter, wireless operator Jeffryes began to present symptoms of paranoia to his fellow shore-party winter explorers, none of whom knew how to receive or transmit messages in Morse code.
+In July 1913, as Antarctica neared midwinter, wireless operator Jeffryes began to exhibit symptoms of paranoia to his fellow shore-party winter explorers, none of whom knew how to receive or transmit messages in Morse code.
 Expedition leader Mawson began to encourage another expedition member, airman Frank Bickerton, to learn Morse code as quickly as possible.
-Jeffryes's condition waxed and waned; for some weeks his comrades believed he was recovering, but in September of the same year the radioman experienced a psychotic break and began transmitting a message, through Macquarie Island, to Australia.
-Declaring himself to be the only sane man on the expedition, Jeffryes accused all of his comrades of having joined a criminal conspiracy to murder him.
-Mawson thereupon relieved Jeffryes of his duties.
+Jeffryes's condition waxed and waned.
+For some weeks his comrades believed he was recovering but, in September of the same year, the radioman experienced a psychotic break and began transmitting a message, through Macquarie Island, to Australia, declaring himself to be the only sane man on the expedition.
+Jeffryes accused all of his comrades of having joined a criminal conspiracy to murder him.
+Thereupon, Mawson relieved Jeffryes of his duties.